 How to make your own training plan

 Whether you are a total beginner or an experienced cyclist, learning how to create your own training plan is an invaluable skill to have.
-It’s easy to overcomplicate a training plan, but in reality, it’s just about building a bit of structure into your riding schedule.
+It’s easy to overcomplicate a training plan, but in reality, it’s just about identifying some goals and building a bit of structure into your riding schedule.

 Your goal could be to complete a race, or just to keep up with your mates